TechsCode-Team/UltraPunishmentsWiki/1-Overview/2-CommandsAndPermissions.md

   Allow players this permission to revoke previously issued warnings

 ### Enabling Discord Intergration
-1. Add Ultrabot to your discord. (https://discordapp.com/oauth2/authorize?client_id=813163695881846845&scope=bot&permissions=%60)
+1. Add Ultrabot to your discord [CLICK HERE](https://discordapp.com/oauth2/authorize?client_id=813163695881846845&scope=bot&permissions=%60)
-2. Type !getAuth in the discord to get the authorization key.
+2. Type !getAuth in your discord to get the authorization key.
 3. Go into settings and enable discord intergration.
 4. Put in the auth key.
 5. Put in the channel id you want reports sent to (right click channel and click ``copy ID``).